 This preparation of buns is lengthy, at least time consuming as the dough has to be proofed and all that time invested in the preparation is worth.
 I lost the notes I noted down after baking the buns, when my laptop crashed.
 Hence I am rewriting the source recipe.
 I do remember using more flour than listed in the recipe but do not remember exactly how much I used.
 I followed rest of the recipe to T. I would not have minded baking these buns again but never got to bake it again.
 If it were not this time consuming, I somehow would have managed to re-bake the buns.

 After my laptop crashed, I learnt the hard way to backup my drafts to another drive right away.
 So now, I directly draft all my posts or make rough drafts of my recipes and post using google docs.
 This way the drafts are always online and I can access them from any device, regardless of where I am.

-Source: Eat, live, burp
+Source: Eat, live, burp (link not working)

 Total Time: 3 – 3 ½ hours

 Proofing Time: 2 ½ hours